 Tin Drum Asia Café

-My family of four headed to the Dunwoody location of Tin Drum Asia Café for a weeknight dinner, and a taste of a different culture.
+My family of four headed to the Dunwoody location of Tin Drum Asia Café for a weeknight dinner.
 Tin Drum is inspired by street food in Asia, and we noticed that theme everywhere, from the music to the soda machine (the Coca-Cola sign on the fountain is written in Japanese!)
 The décor at Tin Drum includes cement floors, silver ‘tin’ tables and various pictures in an Asian theme.
 We found ourselves transported, both by our surroundings and by our meal.

 What’s on the menu: The menu is easy to follow and features traditional Asian flavors.
 Dishes like mango stir fry, Panang curry, Pho, and several varieties of street noodles make it nearly impossible to not find something for your palate.
 The kitchen also customizes the spice level so it’s easy to modify the ‘heat’ of a certain dish for children’s taste buds.
 Food prices are reasonable, with appetizers priced $3-$5, and entrees $7-$9.